raghadhav/SCT_CodingChallenge/challengeExplaination.md

 3. Use the function `checkPassangersCount` to return how many passengers are travelling.

-4. Use the function `checkPassangersOfSameAge` to write a code that check how many passengers has the same age, return the number of these passengers.
+4. Use the function `checkPassangersOfSameAge` to write a code that check how many passengers that their age is 24, return the number of these passengers.

 5. Display the return of each function in the `passengerDisplay.html`